Ironman-Luo/RecognizeMe/README.md

   second photo is captured after one second you click login.
 Then we will match yout face to our existing database, and once a match has been formed, you will return to welcome page.
-If no face is detected or no face is matched, you are not welcomed. if you click sign up, we will capture one photo from you and this photo will be added to our database.
+If no face is detected or no face is matched, you are not welcomed. if you click sign up, we will capture one photo from you and this photo will be added to our database with the name you entered.
+Note that our database is simple just the images folder.
+Do not rename any picutures in images you can replace your picture but please be sure to have the same name and format.
+If you want to change your picuture, change corresponding user.json as well.

 # Instructions: